aliknd/aliknd.github.io/_projects/2023-01-15-project-number-6.md

 2. Incentivize users to log in frequently with daily rewards and a weekly leaderboard
 3. The addition of a second, stress-inducing game to gather more data

+You can find the code for this app in <a href="https://github.com/aliknd/STAND_Digital_Health_App">this public repository</a> on Github.

 ![0013](https://github.com/aliknd/aliknd.github.io/assets/96740009/6000895c-45e6-46db-9d46-008e734f3922)